hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 of data loaded).
 If a given entity has no value available for the given start date, then the next earliest available non zero value will be used as the base.

+It also stores the following as part of MetaData associated with it

-It also stores the AbsoluteReturn as well as the ReturnsPerAnnum, as on the last date in the date range, as part of the MetaData.
+   the AbsoluteReturn as well as the ReturnsPerAnnum, as on the last date in the date range

+   the Period for which the entity was active for the current date range.

+      NOTE: This only looks at starting date and not end date.
+So if a fund is no longer active, but was active for part of the date range, its life will be assumed to be till end of date range.
+One can notice such situation by looking at the plot of data and seeing the last active value stretching without change till end of date range.

 dma - moving average
 ----------------------